Caesarea (Cappadocia): Roman and Byzantine rule

 The city passed under formal Roman rule in 17 AD.
 In the first century of Roman rule, the Caesarea belonged to the only four major cities in the region, together with Koloneia, Melitene and Tyana.
-The city served as a imperial Roman mint factory and produced zinc and lead from mines of Delikkaya and Aladağ.
+The city served as an imperial Roman mint factory and produced zinc and lead from mines of Delikkaya and Aladağ.

 Caesarea was destroyed by the Sassanid king Shapur I after his victory over the Emperor Valerian I in 260 AD.
 At the time it was recorded to have around 40,000 inhabitants.
 The city gradually recovered, and became home to several early Christian saints: saints Dorothea and Theophilus the martyrs, Gregory of Nazianzus, Gregory of Nyssa, Basil of Caesarea, Andreas (Andrew) and Emmelia of Caesarea.
 In the 4th century, bishop Basil established an ecclesiastic centre in the suburbs, consisting of numerous charitable institutions (including a system of almshouses, an orphanage, old peoples' homes, and a leprosarium), monasteries and churches, that was later called Basileias.
 The hypothesis that the modern city of Kayseri, situated about two miles from the site of Caesarea Mazaca, developed around this complex is not confirmed by archaeology.
+The city was overrun again by the Sasanian general Shahin during the war of 602–628.

 It was an important trading centre on the Silk Road.

 In the seventh century, the city became part of the Byzantine border region and became a target of the annual razzias the Arabs conducted into Anatolia.
 As such, it was besieged over 5 times between 646 and 738 and though it was sacked only once by Maslama ibn Abd al-Malik in 725/6, the attacks took a toll on the city and its surrounding.
 The imperial authorities therefore made Caesarea an aplekton and tenth-century sources indicate arms production in the city.
 Since the ninth century the city became also the administrative centre as the capital of the Byzantine Theme of Charsianon.
 Though the city lost most of its importance by the tenth century, is housed probably still around 50,000 people.
-The city was sacked and the church of Basil pillaged and destroyed in 1067 by the Turks, symbolic for the collapse of Byzantine frontier.
+The city was pillaged, sacked and burnt in 1067 by the invading Seljuks and Turkomans, who enslaved the city's residents.
+They also plundered the Church of Saint Basil the Great, taking its decorative gold, pearls and gemstones, but failed to destroy the structure itself.
+In two more instances, in 1069 and after the Battle of Manzikert, the Seljuks returned to the ruins of Caesarea to raid and pillage the surrounding Cappadocian villages.

 Kayseri Castle, built in antiquity, and expanded by the Seljuks and Ottomans, is still standing in good condition in the central square of the city.